What is Agile Testing?

 Unlike the WaterFall method, Agile Testing can begin at the start of the project with continuous integration between development and testing.
 Agile Testing is not sequential (in the sense it's executed only after coding phase) but continuous.

-Agile team works as a single team towards a common objective of achieving Quality.
+An agile team works as a single team towards a common objective of achieving Quality.
 Agile Testing has shorter time frames called iterations (say from 1 to 4 weeks).
-This methodology is also called release, or delivery driven approach since it gives a better prediction on the workable products in short duration of time
+This methodology is also called release, or delivery driven approach since it gives a better prediction on the workable products in short duration of time.

-Unlike waterfall model, in an agile model, test plan is written and updated for every release.
-The agile test plan includes types of testing done in that iteration like test data requirements, infrastructure, test environments and test results.
+Unlike the waterfall model, in an agile model, a test plan is written and updated for every release.
+The agile test plan includes types of testing done in that iteration like test data requirements, infrastructure, test environments, and test results.
 Typical test plans in agile includes

 Agile testing life cycle spans through four stages

 During the first stage or iteration 0, you perform initial setup tasks.
 It includes identifying people for testing, installing testing tools, scheduling resources (usability testing lab), etc. The following steps are set to achieve in Iteration 0

 a) Establishing a business case for the project